slava-kudzinau/cc-guide/docs/07-reference-troubleshooting/04-antipatterns.md

 ---
-title: "Section 23: Anti-Patterns & Common Mistakes"
+title: "Section 04: Anti-Patterns & Common Mistakes"
 parent: "Part 7: Reference, Troubleshooting & Future"
-nav_order: 3
+nav_order: 4
 ---

-# Section 23: Anti-Patterns & Common Mistakes
+# Section 04: Anti-Patterns & Common Mistakes

 Learn from others' mistakes!
 This guide shows you what **NOT** to do when working with Claude Code, and how to do it right instead.

 ---

 ## Prompting Anti-Patterns

+**Overview:** These are the most common mistakes when prompting Claude.
+The first 5 are critical - avoid these at all costs.

 ### ❌ Anti-Pattern 1: Vague Requests